continuitydrift/comic-sky/README.md

 # Comic Sky

+Comic Sky is a serialized, speculative novel with an open call for collaboration.

+## method

 This is more like a game than a novel, designed to have elements of both.

 Anyone can play any of the characters, and by "play" I mean influence the story of.
 Readers or listeners can also suggest changes regarding theme, setting, plot, or language.